C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - How does Wikipedia seem to perceive history?
 - In what ways is this perception similar or different from definitions provided by [academic historians](https://www.historytoday.com/archive/head-head/what-history) or by a [large public audience](https://www.historians.org/research-and-publications/history-the-past-and-public-culture-results-from-a-national-survey/1-how-does-the-public-define-history)?
+- Based on your personal experience, how do you navigate Wikipedia's content?
+How do you find a Wikipedia article that you are looking for?

 ### 2.d Sources of History according to Wikipedia
 To conduct historical research, historians use evidence from the past: primary sources; e.g. materials created during the course of a historical process (documents, artefacts, data...).
 The study of primary sources is combined with use of secondary sources, e.g. any analysis using primary sources (books, articles, etc.).